 Swann Auctions Drawings

-Swann Galleries in NYC auctioned eleven original artworks, with a couple covers not previously published.
-Sold Jan 28, these lots put on a good show!
+Swann Galleries auctions a new collection of original artwork in NYC March 21, lots 93 to 104.
+Their last auction of eleven original artworks, with a couple covers not previously published, sold Jan 28, put on a good show!

 With only 526 copies to its name since 1981, a first edition Mélange Funeste was a minor investment.
 But now, from Pomegranate, for the masses!